helior/ContainerRegistry/README.md

 docker compose -f docker-compose.yml up
 ```

-Now visit http://localhost:6868/ to access the dashboard 🎉
+Now visit http://192.168.1.213:6868 to access the dashboard 🎉
+❗️Note: accessing actual IP address is a limitation of parsing issue using a list of URLs to CORS.
+I would to also add localhost:6868.

 ### Important Note
 From a K8s node perspective, `localhost` will NOT resolve to your local development environment.
 You will have to push and pull to the IP address or hostname of your development computer in your network.
 Try `ifconfig | grep 192.168` to see what your machine is using on the current network.
 As an example, I'll use `192.168.1.213`